CodeBear801/tech_summary/tech-summary/books/designing-data-intensive-applications/chapter5.md

 ## Questions

+- Why need replication?
+How
+- How to sync between leader and follower
+- What is replication log?
+How to implement them?  pros & cons
+- Read your own writes?
+How about from different devices?

 ## Notes

 Replication is one of the strategies for distributing data processes across multiple nodes (the other is partitioning, the subject of a later chapter).